nhsconnect/nhsapp-developer-documentation/src/web-integration-step-by-step.md

 The `assertedLoginIdentity` query parameter will be added as the last parameter, so it is possible for the journey path to include query parameters.

-### NHS Login - Authorize call
+### NHS login - Authorize call
-The NHS requires suppliers to pass `prompt=none` to the NHS Login `/authorize` endpoint.
+The NHS requires suppliers to pass `prompt=none` to the NHS login `/authorize` endpoint.
 This will ensure that user is shown an error page if there is an SSO issue.

+Note: the [NHS login SSO documentation](https://nhsconnect.github.io/nhslogin/single-sign-on/) outlines the need for the Asserted Login Identity parameter to be passed in a different format than the `assertedLoginIdentity` query parameter (Camel case) supplied by the NHS App as outlined above.
+NHS login require this to be converted to Snake case: `asserted_login_identity`.

-### NHS Login - Handle "I do not want to use my NHS login"
+### NHS login - Handle "I do not want to use my NHS login"
 NHS login require suppliers to handle the return from this page where users are asked to agree to sharing their login details with the supplier.

-If the user selects "I do not want to use my NHS login", NHS Login will return to the suppliers `auth-return` endpoint with `error=access_denied` and `error_description=ConsentNotGiven`.
+If the user selects "I do not want to use my NHS login", NHS login will return to the suppliers `auth-return` endpoint with `error=access_denied` and `error_description=ConsentNotGiven`.

 The supplier should handle this and present a suitable message, with a link to the NHS App home page.